feifeibear/Distributed-ResNet-Tensorflow/README.md

-<font size=8><b>Distributed ResNet on Cifar and Imagenet Dataset.</b></font>
+<font size=16><b>Distributed ResNet on Cifar and Imagenet Dataset.</b></font>

-This Repo contains the code for Distributed ResNet Training and scripts to submit distributed tasks in slurm system.
+This Repo contains code for Distributed ResNet Training and scripts to submit distributed tasks in slurm system, specific to Piz Daint Supercomputer.
-I use the [official resnet model](https://github.com/tensorflow/models/tree/master/official/resnet) provided by google and wrap it with my distributed code.
+I use the [official resnet model](https://github.com/tensorflow/models/tree/master/official/resnet) provided by google and wrap it with my distributed code using [SyncReplicaOptimzor](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer).
-Some modification is made to fit r1.3 version Tensorflow.
+Some modifications from official model in r1.4 are made to fit r1.3 version Tensorflow.

-<b>Problem occured:</b>
+##Problem occured:
 I met the same problem with SyncReplicaOptimzor as mentioned in [github issue](https://github.com/tensorflow/tensorflow/issues/6976) [tensorflow](https://stackoverflow.com/questions/42006967/scalability-issues-related-to-distributed-tensorflow)